Trauma-Informed Yoga Teacher Certification

 Understanding Trauma | Teaching Resilience Through Yoga

 Yoga Garden SF’s Trauma-Informed Yoga Teacher Training is designed to give teachers the knowledge they need to make their teaching more relevant to the needs of all students.
-Suitable for yoga teachers and trauma workers alike, this training allows students to study at a world-class studio while deepening their knowledge of psychology, physiology, and trauma in the context of the practices of yoga and meditation.
+This training is suitable for yoga teachers and trauma workers alike, allowing students to study at a world-class school while deepening their knowledge of psychology, physiology, and trauma in the context of the practices of yoga and meditation.

 The core and elective classes in this training are designed to help you:

 • Create safe spaces for survivors of trauma

 • Develop trauma-sensitive language and cues

 • Set appropriate boundaries for touch, personal space, and teacher-student relationships